moxiegirl/docs.docker.com/README.md

 9a.
 Re-set the s3 redirects

-    The `make release` command also sets up the redirects, but if you need to update them separatly, you can run:
+    The `make release` command also sets up the redirects, but if you need to update them separately, you can run:

         $ make redirects